14. Example [nuxt-11]: Customizing the loading image

 console.log('[default created]')

-// listen for the [loading] event
+// listen to the evt [loading]

 this.$eventBus().$on('loading', this.mShowLoading)

-// as well as the [errorLoadingMessage] event
+// and the [errorLoadingMessage] event

 this.$eventBus().$on('errorLoading', this.mShowErrorLoading)